Team

 Linking up Frontend UI with Backend Functionalities

 Early on, our team used GitHub Copilot to generate the first version of the user interface, but the UI was messy and needed restructuring.
-We quickly learned how crucial precise prompts and human oversight are when prototyping with AI tools.

 The New User Interface